 After months of only a text here and there your son is home for summer break.
-You look forward to one of his favorites … a family game night.
+You look forward to one of his favorites … Family game night.
 And, you’re pleased to see he remembers as he plops down at the table and starts to shuffle the cards.
-Playful trash talking commences, and he wins the first hand.
+Playful trash-talking commences, and he wins the first hand.

 You’re dealt a quality, not quantity blow.

 What if your spouse explains her all-of-a-sudden lower paycheck using the “Quality vs. Quantity” argument?
 She made a few great sales calls last month, just not enough to hit her numbers and receive the amount you budgeted for.

 I think we’d all vote for quantity when it concerns money.

 Sure, these examples are extreme (and some laughable), AND of course, quality time matters too.
 But if we’re honest, most of us prefer to spend the bulk (or large quantity) of our time with the people who matter most to us.
 Just like you want lots of time with them, they want (and need) a solid quantity of time with you.
 You.
 No one replaces you (or that time).
 NO ONE.
 So figure out how to make quantity time with your family happen from now on.

 As for that research study, it turns out, once they dug a bit deeper, quantity time DOES factor positively in raising your children, especially when they’re adolescents, stating “The more time a teen spends engaged with their mother, the fewer instances of delinquent behavior.”